 The group singing is identified as 24 elders whose thrones are spoken of in Rev. 4:4 surrounding the throne of God.
-These 24 thrones are not mentioned in any Old Testament view of God’s Throne, so they’re a new addition to the throne room.
+These 24 thrones cannot be found in any of the four Old Testament views of God’s Throne, so they’re a new addition to the throne room.

-They can’t be a special class of angels because Rev. 5:9 says they’re from Earth.
+They can’t be a special class of angels, as some claim, because Rev. 5:9 says they’re from Earth.
 They can’t be patriarchs from Israel because they come from every nation.
 They’re gentiles singing the song of the redeemed.
-They’re the newly raptured Church who came to heaven just like John did.
-They heard a voice like a trumpet and a shout, “Come up here.”
-(Rev. 4:1)
+In my opinion, they can only be the newly raptured Church.